DenchiSoft/VTubeStudio/Permissions/README.md

 ## Requesting permissions

-You can use the `PermissionRequest` to request permissions.
+You can use the `PermissionRequest` to request permissions or just request a list of all already granted permissions.
 If you only want to receive the list of currently granted/available permissions for this plugin without actually requesting a permission, send a request with the `requestedPermission` field left empty.

 If you pass in a valid permission in the `requestedPermission` field, a popup will be shown to the user containing all info about the permission and your plugin (see image above).
 Please only request permissions that your plugin really needs.